s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 ## SQS Key Details
 - standard
   - may out of order
-  - delivered at least once
+  - delivered at least once (means it can duplicate message)
 - FIFO
   - guarantee order
   - exactly-once